Content last modified Jan 2023

 To find related topics to a content page (ie, topics in the same chapter), use similar methods

-The Manual contains general medical information about thousands of diseases and symptoms in all fields of medicine.
+The Manual contains symptoms, diagnosis, and treatment in all fields of medicine.

 The Consumer Version also contains Quick Facts, which are shorter, easier to read versions of selected consumer topics.
 You can toggle to Quick Facts from a topic page or select them from a search result.